Miki-AG/tag_battle/README.md

 You can add, remove and edit battles throught the admin  console.

-You also can access an endpoint providing information about battles in the url
+You also can access a public endpoint providing information about battles in the url:

 http://127.0.0.1:8000/api/battles/1/

-replace the number at the end of the url with the id of the battle.
+(Replace the number at the end of the url with the id of the battle)

 ## Run the tests
 ```shell